Mountlake Terrace High School: STEM education

 Mountlake Terrace is a registered Project Lead the Way magnet school.
 This national program aims to educate middle and high schoolers in STEM curriculum.
 The school offers engineering and robotics classes for college and university level credit if an AP exam is taken.
 The school offers college-level engineering classes that offer college credit through the College in the High School program at local Edmonds Community College.
 The school also offers several Advanced Placement classes.

 "Small schools" initiative

 In September 2003 the school reorganized under five "small schools," each with a specific emphasis: the Terrace Academy of Arts and Sciences; the Discovery School; the Innovation School; the Renaissance School; and the Achievement, Opportunity and Scholarship School.
 The school received a $833,000 grant in return for their participation.
 The effort was met with mixed reactions.
 Students were to stay in a school until their junior year, or to file a petition with a school administrator to transfer between programs.
 The "small schools" program ended in 2008, after which MTHS returned to a traditional high school format.

 Activities

+Journalism

+The Mountlake Terrace High School journalism Program, Hawk Student Media, is a nationally award-winning student-led program that regularly publishes four separate publications.
+These include The Hawkeye newspaper, The corresponding news website www.thehawkeye.org, the TEMPO yearbook, and the Esoteros literary magazine which is ran and published by the school's creative writing club.

+The Hawkeye Newspaper and Website are ran by a new yearly set of student appointed editors-in-chief, along with the rest of the student leadership team.
+The Newspaper and website have both been nationally recognized multiple times since they were established in 1960, placing both in best of show at JEA/NSPA national conventions, winning several JEA Emerald Awards, and receiving the First Amendment Press Freedom Award a total of 16 times as of 2026, making them the school nationwide with the second most FAPFA awards received.
+Additionally the staff have won several personal awards at said conventions for their own works and participations to the publications, such as David Cardwell in 2026 winning the #1 spot nationwide for Best of Show News Feature Photography.

+The TEMPO Yearbook is run under the same staff as the Hawkeye Newspaper, after they took over the Yearbook in 2017.
+This publication is also run by a student appointed staff, and each year chooses a new innovative theme to base the TEMPO off of.